-- 1. She left school without any qualifications then got a factory job, but the \\\\\ weren't very good. - 2.
-The basic remuneration isn't high but she earns 15% \\\\\ on every tour she sells. - 3.
-The salary is not exceptional but the \\\\\ include the use of a car and subsidized accommodation. - 4.
-The consultants charged us a \\\\\ of £ 2,000 for an hour's work. - 5.
-The starting is \\\\\ £ 35,000 per annum rising to £ 40,000 after two years. - 6.
-We gave the guide a good \\\\\ because she made the visit so interesting. - 7.
-The company paid each employee a £ 250 Christmas \\\\\ as profits had never been so high. - 8.
-If they work on a Sunday they get \\\\\ which is double their usual rate of pay.

-X. a) Read the passage in which Mary Bright talks about her job.
+1. She left school without any qualifications then got a factory job, but the weren't very good.
+2. The basic remuneration isn't high but she earns 15% on every tour she sells.
+3. The salary is not exceptional but the include the use of a car and subsidized accommodation.
+4. The consultants charged us a of £ 2,000 for an hour's work.
+5. The starting is ${}$ £ 35,000 per annum rising to £ 40,000 after two years.
+6. We gave the guide a good because she made the visit so interesting.
+7. The company paid each employee a £ 250 Christmas as profits had never been so high.
+8. If they work on a Sunday they get which is double their usual rate of pay.
+V a) Dand the magazin militah Mann Duight tallar ahant han iah X. a) Read the passage in which Mary Bright talks about her job.
 I work for a large tour operator, and part of my job is to try out new holiday destinations, cruises and so on.
 The best thing about my job is that I get the chance to travel abroad, and I also meet new people, which I think is fantastic.
-I've been on lots of trips, but my favourite one last year was a river cruise down the Nile to Kornak - I think ancient Egypt is so fascinating.
+I've been on lots of trips, but my favourite one last year was a river cruise down the Nile to b) Write sentences about her likes and dislikes using the verbs in brackets.
+The first one has been done' for you.

+Kornak - I think ancient Egypt is so fascinating.

 Normally I don't really look forward to going on cruises because I get so seasick, but I find flying OK most of the time.
-The only time I don't is when 1 have to go on really long flights - and I can tell you, going from Madrid to Australia is terrible!
+The only time I don't is when 1 have to go on really long flights - and I can tell you, going from Madrid to e. g. (love) She loves travelling abroad.